reeynier/reeynier.github.io/_posts/Git/2021-11-04-how-to-delete-a-git-branch-locally-and-remotely.md

 ---
 layout: post
-title:  "How to Delete a Git Branch Locally and Remotely (Short Answer)"
+title:  "How to Delete a Git Branch Locally and Remotely"
 categories: [ Git ]
 tags: [ Git Branch]
 similar: [ Git ]